-If you're looking into double glazing, make sure you build up your knowledge of the ins and outs of double glazing.
+Do some research online first.
 This will help you to choose a builder or window supplier who knows what they're selling.

 3. Reconsider your second car

 Are you thinking about buying a second car?
-Perhaps you've done the sums and are considering the benefits of getting rid of an unnecessary second car.
+Perhaps you've done the sums and are considering the benefits of getting rid of an unnecessary second car?

 4. Install solar power

-Installing solar PV is a great way of capturing the sun's energy to generate electricity at home.
+Installing solar PV panels is a great way of capturing the sun's energy to generate electricity at home.